s0lst1c3/s0lst1c3.github.io/_posts/2015-09-20-csaw-quals-writeup-lawncare-sim.md

 ![real_escape_string() ]({{ site.baseurl }}images/real-escape-string.png)

 The script then constructs a query from $user, and uses it to retrieve the user's hashed password from the database.
-The length of the hashed passwrod, stored in the variable $hash, is then compared with the length of $pass.
+The length of the hashed password, stored in the variable $hash, is then compared with the length of $pass.

 ![query ]({{ site.baseurl }}images/query.png)